timbertson/opam2nix/examples/README.md

 The `make` target which builds the `opam-selections.nix` document passes in the path to vdoml which it generated with `nix-build --attr vdoml`, and the final build runs on `nix-build --attr hello` (the demo program).

-### Layout

-Each example has:

- - default.nix: self-contained derivation which imports opam2nix and `<nixpkgs>` explicitly
- - opam-selection.nix: generated information for all opam packages in use
- - nix/default.nix: a parameterised derivation as you might find in `nixpkgs` - i.e. all dependencies injected.
-Uses the `opam2nix` API to build `opam-selection.nix`
- - Makefile: commands for building the actual derivation, and for (re)generating `opam-selection.nix`

-The examples reference `./examples/opam2nix.nix`, which imports opam2nix directly from the parent directory.
-In your own repository, you would import it from github instead (see the toplevel README for instructions).